deqode/dq-vault/README.md

       $ vault operator init
   ```

 The first command is required for non-TLS mode.
 The output is a set of 5 shamir keys which have the capability to unseal vault and an initial root token.
 Here vault is initialized in such a way that any 3 keys out of 5 are enough to unseal vault.
-The root token is used to login into vault.
+The root token is used to login into the vault.
 Only after logging in, you can start using vault.
 Store these in a safe place for later use.

 Start the unsealing process by running the command:
   ```sh
       $ vault operator unseal
   ```
-Vault will ask you for an unseal key.
+The vault will ask you for an unseal key.
 Provide any one of the above 5.
 Run this command two more times and provide two other keys.
 Vault should be unsealed now.
 To verify run the following command:

   ```sh
       $ vault status